 3.4 Electronic access

-3.4.1 TSB will post electronically all documents (e.g., contributions, TDs (including liaison statements)) as soon as electronic versions of these documents are available.
+3.4.1 TSB will post electronically all documents (e.g. contributions, TDs (including liaison statements)) as soon as electronic versions of these documents are available.
 Appropriate search facilities for posted documents should be provided (see also clause 3.3.3).

 3.5 Other document types

 As the work of the ITU-T and its groups progresses, various types of output materials might result, in addition to Recommendations and other texts previously described.
 This clause addresses the types of texts that are in use within ITU-T, other than those defined in [WTSA Res.
 1] or clause 1.8.2 of this Recommendation.
-Other types of ITU-T documents include non-WTSA proceedings (e.g., Kaleidoscope), tutorials, e-learning and web-based guides.
+Other types of ITU-T documents include non-WTSA proceedings (e.g. Kaleidoscope), tutorials, e-learning and web-based guides.
 These document types do not require agreement by a study group and do not have working methods described by an A-series Recommendation.

 4 Other ITU-T groups